Doist/pdfsvc/README.md

 If pdfsvc is started with `TOKEN` environment variable or `-token=value` flag, only requests having `Authorization: Bearer token` header are allowed.

-You can build ready-to-use docker image using Dockerfile from this repository:
+You can build ready-to-use docker image using Dockerfile from this repository (Docker 17.05 or later is required):

 	docker build -t pdfsvc:latest .